vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 temporary instrument domains, envelope policy, and absent versus declared level quantization.
 The same five CTest targets pass without compiler warnings.

+### Use one arithmetic path for sequence motion

+Timed motion now shares its startup and completion rules whether its step is computed or supplied by the driver.
+Fixed-point automation normalizes its current raw value and delegates step calculation to that same implementation;
+it no longer computes the step a second time and changes the plan's mode.
+Remove unused getters and callback overloads inherited from legacy helpers.

+Regression tests cover delay boundaries, integer truncation, exact final targets, custom steps, zero-length motion, and negative rounding on retarget.
+A separate generated comparison against the previous header checked 7,808,386 integer, floating-point, and fixed-point transitions under AddressSanitizer and UndefinedBehaviorSanitizer with no differences or sanitizer findings.
+All five CTest targets pass, with no compiler warnings.
+This removes 54 production lines while keeping the existing format-facing motion plans.

 ## Further investigation

 - Compiler cursor: duplicated adapters for emitting ordinary performance events;